 Other organizations like the Kent Conservation District also need volunteers to help control invasive species.
 They point out that winter is a great time to find vines like Oriental Bittersweet that are threatening trees and wildlife habitat.

-Join the West Michigan Environmental Action Council (WMEAC) and hundreds of individuals interested in advocating for themselves, for others, and for the environment at the annual Women and the Environment Symposium.
-This multi-day symposium delivers inspiring social and learning opportunities throughout Grand Rapids, raises awareness of actionable environmental issues in the community, brings together a wide-ranging network of women and provides connections and resources for civic engagement.
+This multi-day symposium will deliver inspiring social and learning opportunities throughout Grand Rapids, raises awareness of actionable environmental issues in the community, brings together a wide-ranging network of women and provides connections and resources for civic engagement.

 Volunteers help control invasive species, increase site biodiversity and maintain hiking trails during Stewardship Work Days at the Calvin College Ecosystem Preserve.
 The work days run March through May.